Columbian Exchange for APUSH

 Old World to New World

 Now also, you got the Old World introducing a lot of new goods to the New World, one of which is sugar cane.
 And sugar cane grows very well in the Caribbean Islands, but it is also very difficult to grow and requires a lot of labor.
 This creates a demand for a lot of chearp labor.
-Now this demand for cheap labor began to fuel the slave trade between Africa and the Caribbeans, so much so that the Caribbean Islands received 90% of the slaves coming over from Africa.
+Now this demand for cheap labor began to fuel the slave trade between Africa and the Caribbeans, so much so that the Caribbean Islands received 90% of the enslaved people coming over from Africa.
 The population of the Caribbean Islands quickly transitioned from indigenous peoples to Europe and African populations.

 The importation of European diseases decimates the indigenous populations, but the cultivation of sugar cane still requires a lot of labor.
 And so the demand for that labor being fulfilled through the African slave trade resulted in the population demographics of the Caribbean Island going from indigenous to European and African.
 And those demographics have lasted and still have an impact to this day.